 What to do?

+This one needs preparation before the storm.
 Boil potatoes and eggs.
 Slowly cook the bacon until fairly well crispy, then crumble.
-Once potatoes are cooked, place in a large bowl, add white, rice, or apple cider vinegar, and roughly mash, though leave some of the potatoes chunky.
-Drain any excess vinegar, peel the eggs, chop the white part of the eggs, and smoosh the yolks into the potato mixutre.
-Now, add chopped herbs, pickles, celery, bacon, and salt and pepper to taste, mix it up, divide into containers and freeze as desired.
+Once potatoes are cooked, place in a large bowl, add white, rice wine, or apple cider vinegar, and roughly mash, leaving some of the potatoes chunky.
+Drain any excess vinegar, peel the eggs, chop the white part of the eggs, and smoosh the yolks into the potato mixture.
+Now, add chopped herbs, pickles, celery, bacon, and salt and pepper to taste, mix it up, divide into containers and keep cold!